 The Newark Earthworks: Great Circle Earthworks and Octagon Earthworks

-Great Circle Earthworks, 455 Hebron Road in Heath, and the Octagon Earthworks, 125 N. 33rd St. in Newark
+Great Circle Earthworks, 455 Hebron Road in Heath.
+Octagon Earthworks, 125 N. 33rd St. in Newark

 Great Circle Earthworks; The Hopewell Ceremonial Earthworks